isabelfrolick/GuessMaster/README.md

-# GuessMaster Game
+# BirthdayGuesser Game

-This repository contains three versions of **GuessMaster**, a console-based game where users guess the birthdays of people.
+This repository contains BirthdayGuesser, a console-based game where users guess the birthdays of people.
 Each version adds features and complexity beyond the previous one.

 ---